Mount & Blade (series)

 Mount & Blade is a series of action role-playing video games developed by TaleWorlds Entertainment.
-The series is primarily set in the fantasy world of Calradia that closely resembles medieval Europe and the Middle East, expansions have taken place during different periods of history.
+The series is primarily set in the fantasy world of Calradia that closely resembles medieval Europe and the Middle East; expansions have taken place during different periods of history.
 As of 2015, the series has sold over 6 million units.

-Series History
+History

 The original game, Mount & Blade, was released in 2008.
 It initially received a mixed critical reception.
 Reviewers praised the game for its innovative combat mechanics, complex character skill system, and large modding community, but also criticized it for its repetitive quests, dialogues, and locations, as well as low graphics quality.

 Mount & Blade: Warband, was released in March 2010.
 Warband expands on the original game by introducing a sixth faction, increasing political options, adding the ability for the player to start their own faction, and incorporating multiplayer modes.
 Warband received two expansions developed by different studios in conjunction with TaleWorlds Entertainment.
 The first expansion for Warband, Napoleonic Wars, was released in April 2012.
 Developed by Flying Squirrel Entertainment, it was a multiplayer focused expansion that was set during the last years of the Napoleonic Wars.
 A second expansion for Warband was released in December 2014, Viking Conquest was developed by Brytenwalda Studios and featured singleplayer and multiplayer content based around the Viking Age.

 A spin-off stand-alone expansion for Warband, Mount & Blade: With Fire & Sword, was released in May 2011.
 Developed by Sich Studio with TaleWorlds Entertainment, it was based on the historical novel With Fire and Sword taking place during the Deluge.
 Unlike the other expansions for Warband it did not require the base game to play.

 A sequel, Mount & Blade II: Bannerlord, was released on Steam in early access on March 30, 2020.
 The game was officially released on October 25, 2022.